apalmer16/projectsirens/_posts/2020-10-21-wit-voice-recognition.md

 2. A landmark-based system (ie forest on the right), may be good, but likely hard to implement or slow to use.

 Therefore I began testing if wit.ai could handle these two possibilities.

+# Coordinate-grid System
+I spent an hour and a half trying different possible coordinate grid values, and it was correct 61/66 times.
+Difficulties included (1, 1), (2, 2), (-5, 5), (1, -1), (-4, -4).
+However this difficulty only occured the first time I said these values, as the second try (after training and correcting) was correct.

+# Landmark-based System
+This one seems reliable from the hour of tests, however it could be hard to implement and actual system that would use it.